 I write about things I love to do in Las Vegas.
 If you click a link and make a purchase, I may receive a small commission, which helps to support my work.
 Learn more

-But once you step foot inside, you’ll feel like you’re entering a new world full of land and marine animals.
-And you’ll even get to interact with them, too!
+But once you step inside, you’ll feel like you’ve entered a new world full of land and marine animals.
+And you’ll even get to interact with them, too.

 Table of Contents[Hide][Show]

-Shark Reef at Mandalay Bay isn’t just an aquarium!
+This experience isn’t just an aquarium.
 It’s an ancient sinking temple that leads you through a jungle full of reptiles and exciting fish.
-And then an underwater tunnel takes you deep underground to the bottom of the ocean floor.
+And then, a tunnel takes you underground to the bottom of the ocean floor.

-Over 2,000 animals call Shark Reef their home, including reptiles like a crocodile and a python.
-And you’ll see plenty of cool fish, such as the Arowana, which some cultures believe brings about good luck.
+Over 2,000 animals call the sanctuary their home, including reptiles like crocodiles and pythons.
+And you’ll see lots of fish, like the Arowana, which some cultures believe brings good luck.

-You’ll also encounter sharks and stingrays as you make your way through a shipwreck.
-So you’ll get to see a decaying vessel that’ll make you feel like an underwater explorer!
+You’ll also encounter sharks and stingrays as you go through a shipwreck.
+This decaying vessel will make you feel like a real underwater explorer!

 Where Is The Aquarium?

-The Shark Reef Aquarium is at the Mandalay Bay Resort & Casino.
+The Shark Reef Aquarium is at the Mandalay Bay Hotel.
 The address is 3950 S. Las Vegas Blvd, Las Vegas, Nevada 89119.

-You’ll find the aquarium entrance inside the hotel next to the South Convention Center and Food Court.
-And I’m going to warn you now – the walk to the aquarium takes a long time!
+You’ll find the entrance inside the resort next to the South Convention Center and Food Court.
+And I will warn you now – the walk to the aquarium takes a long time!

 It took us about 15 to 20 minutes to get there from the parking garage.
-And, there aren’t any Shark Reef signs above you in the casino area to guide your way either.
+Unfortunately, there aren’t any signs above in the casino area to guide your way.

 So the first thing you’ll need to do is find your way to the restaurant corridor.
-And then, from there, you’ll have directional signs overhead that’ll lead you to the aquarium.
+And then, from there, you’ll have directional signs overhead.

 From The Front Desk:

 Walk towards the casino and follow the pathway on your left.
-Keep walking straight until you get to the restaurant corridor (the flooring will change to tile here).
+Keep walking straight until you reach the restaurant corridor (the flooring will change to tile here).

 From The Parking Garage:

-Enter the hotel through the parking garage doors and walk past the now-closed Light Nightclub and Citizens Kitchen + Bar.
+Enter the hotel through the parking garage doors and walk past Citizens Kitchen + Bar.
 Then follow the signs overhead to the Convention area.
-(Be careful not to head into the casino here, as doing so will add about five minutes to your walk time.)
+(Be careful not to head into the casino, as doing so will add about five minutes to your walk time.)

 Next, you’ll walk through the restaurant corridor, passing by Starbucks and Border Grill.
-The Shark Reef Aquarium will be on your left, just after the Mandalay Bay Wedding Chapel.
+The Shark Reef Aquarium will be on your left after the wedding chapel.

 Days Open & Hours

-Shark Reef is open seven days a week from 10:00 am until 6:00 pm.
-So you’ll be able to catch all the aquarium action no matter what day you’re in town!
+Shark Reef is open seven days a week from 10 am until 8 pm.
+So you’ll be able to catch all the aquatic action no matter what day you’re in town.

-Just remember that the last entrance time into the aquarium is at 5:00 pm daily.
-So you can’t arrive any later than this or you won’t be allowed in.
+Just remember that the last entrance time is at 7 pm daily.
+You can’t arrive any later than this, or you won’t be allowed in.

-And aquarium tickets now include an Undersea Explorer VR Experience in the convention center, too.
+NEW – All tickets now include an Undersea Explorer VR Experience.

-Buying your tickets online will also save time at the door since you won’t have to get in line at the box office to buy them.
-But there’s still a short wait at the entrance – whether you’ve pre-bought your tickets or not.
+Buying your admission online will also save time since you won’t have to get in line at the box office to buy them.
+However, there is a short wait for everyone in the entry line.

 And that’s because the aquarium limits the number of people they let in so as not to overcrowd the exhibits.
-But don’t worry; you won’t be waiting in this line long – it moves pretty quickly!
+But don’t worry; you won’t be waiting long – the line moves quickly!

-There are so many exciting exhibits to see at the Shark Reef Aquarium.
+There are many exhibits to see at the Shark Reef Aquarium.
 For instance, you’ll encounter crocodiles, piranhas, snakes, and marine life like jellyfish and sharks.
-And that’s only naming a few!
-So here’s a quick summary of some of the most popular exhibits.
+Here’s a quick summary of the most popular ones.

 Stingray Touch Pool

-The Stingray Touch Pool exhibit is one of my favorites at the aquarium.
+The Stingray Touch Pool exhibit is my favorite at the aquarium.
 You’ll find this exhibit in the center of Shark Reef.
 Here, you’ll encounter about a dozen stingrays swimming around in a shallow pool.

 Touch Pool Guidelines: